Uninsured drivers in Connecticut

 Car insurance is mandatory for Connecticut drivers, and you must keep your proof of insurance in your car at all times.
 This can be your policy's declarations page or your permanent ID card.

-A lapse of coverage will be reported by your former insurer to the state, which may then result in a suspended drivers license.
-Reinstating it will require proof of coverage and a $200 fine.
+A lapse or cancellation of coverage will be reported by your former insurer to the state, which will result in a notice from the Department of Motor Vehicles.

 Alternative car insurance options